Such a simple sentence…yet complex and filled with incredible pain.

 - my dad was killed by a drunk driver

-- my favorite grandmother (who lived with us for awhile) died a few years later
+- my favorite grandmother (who lived with us after my dad passed away) died a few years later

 - I lost my grandparents (and later 2 uncles and an aunt) to cancer

-- a tragic circumstance happened when I was 12 & I was hospitalized in ICU where I almost died
+- A traumatic event happened when I was 12.
+I was hospitalized in ICU and almost died.

 - my boyfriend died in a car accident while in high school

-- one of my best friends died…then a few weeks later…
+- one of my best friends died after being in the hospital for a year…then a few weeks later…

 - I saw my 22 year old sister die after only being sick for 3 weeks